 Is BitTorrent safe and legal?

-The BitTorrent protocol is not in itself illegal or unsafe.
-It is just the means to share any type of file, and plenty of legal torrenting services do exist.
+The BitTorrent protocol is not illegal or unsafe in itself.
+It is just a means to share any type of file, and plenty of legal torrenting services do exist.
 The most popular torrent trackers, such as ThePirateBay and KickassTorrents, however, operate in a legal grey area, offering users free access to copyrighted content.
 Sharing and downloading copyrighted content by BitTorrent or other means is illegal in many countries and can be unsafe since sites, including KickassTorrents, have been shown to host malware.

-These trackers would argue that they simply find and organize information that is already out there, and they do not illegally host any copyrighted content on their own servers.
+These trackers would argue that they find and organize information already out there and do not illegally host copyrighted content on their own servers.
 Just like the BitTorrent protocol itself, they are the means to an end.
 Not everyone is convinced.
-Major trackers have come under heavy legal scrutiny from content creators and distributors who argue the trackers enable and encourage theft.
+Major trackers have come under heavy legal scrutiny from content creators and distributors who argue that they enable and encourage theft.

 The blame ultimately shifts to the users, the millions of individuals who host files on their personal computers, downloading and uploading movies, games, software, music, ebooks, and more.
 Users connected to the same tracker are called peers, and they fall into two categories.
 A leech uses a torrent file or magnet link to download the file from other users on the network who already have the file.
 These users who already have the file are called seeds.
 When a leech is finished downloading a file (or even just part of a file), he or she becomes a seed, allowing other leeches to download the file from his or her computer.
 As a general rule, it’s considered proper pirate etiquette to seed as much as you leech.